Our Faculty & Staff

 Marc is an Anglo-Italian, born in Newcastle-Upon-Tyne in the north of England & growing up spending summers in Tuscany with his father's family.
-He loves expounding on philosophical truths to his four children, traveling, reading history & philosophy, studying languages, and continually pursuing more graduate degrees.
+He loves expounding on philosophical truths to his four children & anyone else who will listen, traveling, reading history & philosophy, studying languages, and continually pursuing more graduate degrees.

 Mr Paul Fojut: